 Age: Dec. at 67 (1867-1934)

-Sally Kristen Ride was an American physicist and astronaut.
-Born in Los Angeles, Ride joined NASA in 1978 and, at the age of 32, became the first American woman in space and still remains the youngest American astronaut to travel to space.
-After flying twice on the space shuttle Challenger, she left NASA in 1987.
-She worked for two years at Stanford University's Center for International Security and Arms Control, then the University of California, San Diego as a professor of physics, primarily researching non-linear optics and Thomson scattering.
-She served on the committees that investigated the Challenger and Columbia space shuttle disasters, the only person to participate on both. ...more on Wikipedia
+Sally Kristen Ride (May 26, 1951 – July 23, 2012) was an American astronaut and physicist.
+Born in Los Angeles, she joined NASA in 1978 and became the first American woman in space in 1983.
+Ride was the third woman in space overall, after USSR cosmonauts Valentina Tereshkova (1963) and Svetlana Savitskaya (1982).
+Ride remains the youngest American astronaut to have traveled to space, having done so at the age of 32.
+After flying twice on the Orbiter Challenger, she left NASA in 1987.
+Ride worked for two years at Stanford University's Center for International Security and Arms Control, then at the University of California, San Diego as a professor of physics, primarily researching nonlinear ...more on Wikipedia

 Age: Dec. at 61 (1951-2012)

 Birthplace: Los Angeles, California, United States of America

 Angela Dorothea Merkel (, German: [aŋˈɡeːla ˈmɛɐ̯kl̩]; née Kasner; born 17 July 1954) is a German politician serving as Chancellor of Germany since 2005.
 She served as the leader of the centre-right Christian Democratic Union (CDU) from 2000 to 2018.
 Merkel has been widely described as the de facto leader of the European Union, the most powerful woman in the world, and, following the election of Donald Trump as U.S. President, by many commentators as the new leader of the Free World.Merkel was born in Hamburg in then-West Germany and moved to East Germany as an infant when her father, a Lutheran clergyman, received a pastorate in Perleberg.
 She obtained a doctorate in quantum chemistry in ...more on Wikipedia